 - Solid colours work well.
+Please avoid too much white as it can be hard to retain detail in the images in some light.
 Patterns can add interest, but make sure they are simple.
 Have other options, if needed.
 High contrast patterns and fine stripes can cause some odd effects under lights.
 Avoid distracting elements like logos, text, etc.

 - Above all, make sure you love what you’re wearing and that it is consistent with who you are and the image you want to convey!

 - Bring a brush and any product that you would typically use for any fly-aways.

 - You might consider going to a hair stylist the morning of the shoot if you really want to look fabulous!